aadilraza339/kubernetescode/README.md

 3. Access The Argo CD API Server
-By default, the Argo CD API server is not exposed with an external IP.
+By default, the Argo CD API server is not exposed to an external IP.
 To access the API server, expose the Argo CD API server:
 After applying the load balancer, we will obtain an external IP that allows us to access the ArgoCD server and its user interface (UI).
 ```
 kubectl patch svc argocd-server -n argocd -p '{"spec": {"type": "LoadBalancer"}}'